 Staff members are available to come to your school or organization to provide information about all the services offered by The Ark.
 We can personalize these sessions to any audience and encourage you to call us to learn more.

 The Diocesean Heating Assistance Program (DHAP) provides emergency heating assistance to needy persons residing within the nine counties of the Diocese of Kalamazoo (Allegan, Barry, Berrien, Branch, Calhoun, Cass, Kalamazoo, St Joseph, and Van Buren counties).
-The program begins January 4th, 2016 and ends March 28th (or earlier if no funds remain).
+The program begins in January each year and ends in March 28th (or earlier if no funds remain).
 Services are performed by Heating Assistance Volunteers at Catholic Charities.
 The program helps needy persons defray heating expenses and obtain heating resources (fuel oil, natural gas, electricity, firewood, etc).

 The DHAP is funded through a special collection taken one weekend in November -- with funds contributed from more than 50 parishes and missions across the Diocese of Kalamazoo.
 Parishes/missions may keep 20% of the funds collected for local use, serving the poor and vulnerable.
 The remaining 80% is contributed to the DHAP Fund and given out to families in need.

-To apply for assistance through this program, call your local parish/mission Heating Assistance Volunteer (HAV) between January 4, 2016 and the end of March 2016 (exact date will be posted here as funds are used).
+To apply for assistance through this program, call your local parish/mission Heating Assistance Volunteer (HAV) between January and the end of March.
 To obtain the name of your local HAV, contact Catholic Charities via e-mail at firstname.lastname@example.org and include your address in the e-mail or call 269-381-9800 during business hours.
 A maximum of $250 is set for each eligible family

 Depression, anxiety or panic attacks, addiction, gay, lesbian or gender identity issues, relationship conflicts, anger, fear, sexual abuse, grief or loss, child behavior problems or any other family or relationship issues